 Welcome to the course Web Intelligence with course code 2DV515.
 My name is Johan Hagelbäck and I am the course manager and lecturer on this course.
-You can reach me at email@example.com, at my office on Kalmar Nyckel or on Slack.
+You can reach me at firstname.lastname@example.org, at my office at Universitetskajen in Kalmar, or on Slack.

 About the course

-The prerequisites for the course is 60 credits in computer science or similar, and that you have learned about web application development.
+The prerequisites for the course is 60 credits in computer science or equivalent.
 The course is open for applicants from other universities than Linnéuniversitetet.
 If you haven’t studied at Linnéuniversitetet, the admissions office have to check if your credits match the prerequisites for the course.
 The admissions office are often inclusive rather than exclusive, and if you have limited programming experience you must be prepared to work very hard to pass the course.
-The course requires advanced programming skills and is suitable for second or third year computer science/computer technology students!
+The course requires advanced programming skills and is suitable for second or third year computer science/computer technology students.

 If you need supervision you contact me on Slack and we’ll find a time slot.
 We can either meet physically at my office or online on Slack.
 Make sure you take advantage of the opportunity for supervision as the assignments and project are quite challenging.